temuller/piscola/docs/user/sn_object.rst

 The sn object
 ========================

 The backbone of PISCOLA is the :class:`sn` object.
+This class incorporates all the other modules listed in on the side.
 See the documentation bellow:

 .. autoclass:: piscola.sn
    :inherited-members: